adept-rug-hens/sumo-dm-template/README.md

 # sumo-dm-template

-To apply, clone this repo locally and use the Yext CLI to spin up a new duplicate.
+To apply, clone this repo locally and cd into the top-level folder.
+Then, use the Yext CLI to spin up a new duplicate.

 ```bash
 yext accounts create -u development